 There are two different methods of running the back-end REST server as follows.

-Although back-end files are edited in source form and run in compiled form, back-end code can be debugged (including break-points) as if they were compiled before the system was booted.
+Although back-end files are edited in source form and run in compiled form, back-end code can be debugged (including breakpoints) as if it were compiled before the system was booted.

 Remember, however, that you won’t be able to use or debug the application until the front-end server is started too.